Your complete guide to loans in Ireland

 You can check if a lender is authorised on the Central Bank’s register.

-The government’s Low Cost Energy Upgrade Loan Scheme will allow homeowners to borrow between €5,000 and €75,000 at very low interest rates to make energy upgrades to their home.
+The Home Energy Upgrade Loan Scheme aims to make home energy upgrades more affordable for eligible homeowners.
+It will allow homeowners to borrow between €5,000 and €75,000 at very low interest rates to make energy upgrades to their home.

 Part 5